 4.3.1 The surface of similar fibreboard may exhibit considerable variations between paper mills, between batches from one mill, and within batches.
 Take care in the choice of samples and when comparing test results between substrates which may not be exactly the same.

-4.3.2 The precision of test conducted on non-standard surfaces may be different than that described in Section 13.
+4.3.2 The precision of test conducted on non-standard surfaces may vary as described in Section 13.

 4.4 Procedures D, E, and F may be used to determine the ability of a filament reinforced tape to hold when placed under constant stress.
 The reinforced tapes may also be tested using Procedures A, B, and C.